sealsh1ttle/icpc2020/README.md

 ----------------------------------------------------------------------------------------------------------------
-# ICPC2020 - Replication Package
+# ICPC 2020 - Replication Package

 bots.txt contains the names of the 147 bots.